 Mr. Hilferty is a sought-after speaker on leadership, transforming health care, and the role of technology and big data.
 Mr. Hilferty has appeared on MSNBC, Fox Business Network, CNN, and in The New York Times, The Wall Street Journal, and other national media.
 He is among a select group of nonpartisan health care leaders called upon by government leaders for advice on health care reform.

 Mr. Hilferty is the chairman of the board of directors for the Chamber of Commerce for Greater Philadelphia, and he serves on the executive committee of America’s Health Insurance Plans.
 In addition, Mr. Hilferty is a member of the boards of directors for Aqua America, where he is also the lead independent director, and FS Investment Corporation III.
-He is the immediate past chairman of the board of directors of the Blue Cross Blue Shield Association, which represents Blue plans covering 106 million Americans.
+He recently served as the board chair of the Blue Cross Blue Shield Association, which represents Blue plans covering 106 million Americans.
 In 2015, he served as cochair on the executive leadership cabinet of the World Meeting of Families which brought Pope Francis to Philadelphia.

 Mr. Hilferty earned his undergraduate degree from St. Joseph’s University in Philadelphia, Pennsylvania, and then served in the Jesuit Volunteer Corps running a community center in Portland, Oregon.
 After earning a master’s degree in public administration from American University, he returned to the Philadelphia area where he lives with his wife, Joan.
 The couple has five children and three grandchildren.